devzolo/node-native-sound/README.md

-# nodejs-addon-api-project-template
+# node-native-sound
-Template repository for Node.js N-API projects using C++ (node-addon-api)
+BASS is an audio library for Node.js.